MinRuXie/PianoNotationConversionTool/README.md

     * Enter the song title: Double click song title can enter or modify it.
     * Change left side color of note track: Double click note track can change color (white, yellow, green, purple, orange).
     * Delete specific note track: Click right top side `x` button of note track, can delete note track and notes inside of it.
+    * Play the specified track: Click right bottom side `▶` button of note track, can play the audio file of the track.
     * Move "Focus": Click Note track or Note can move focus.
 When the element get focus, its surroundings will glow.
         * Note track focus (hot key `up: W, down: S`): When Note track get focus, the last note of it will get focus too.
         * Note focus (hot key `left: A, right: D`): When Note get focus, its note track will get focus too.